 Of these greater and lesser deities, it is not without significance that

-direct parallels can be made with another double-trinity of evil gods
+direct parallels can be made with a double-trinity of evil gods

 known as the Niman, worshipped by the extinct Kashi.
 Prior to the

 cataclysm that saw their sun go supernova, the Kashi Mystics known as the

 Guardians of the Breath—who served as priests of the Kashi Mer Dynasty—had